Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

 };
 {% endhighlight %}

-With this minimal configuration, you are good to go and by clicking on the element with id '#startTour' you will see GuideChimp in action.
+That's all you need to get your first tour ready: by clicking on the element with id `startTour` you will see GuideChimp in action.

 ## Conclusion

-In this article, we showcased the basic GuideChimp functionality only.
+In this article we only showed the basic GuideChimp functionality.
-GuideChimp is flexible enough and allows you to adopt the visual and functional part as per your requirements and website design.
+GuideChimp is flexible enough and allows you to adapt it visually and functionally as per your requirements and website design.

 Please use GuideChimp wiki as a reference here: [https://github.com/Labs64/GuideChimp/wiki](https://github.com/Labs64/GuideChimp/wiki)

-We hope this GuideChimp intro will be a great use for your new user onboarding process.
+We hope this intro helped you to get started with GuideChimp, and inspired you to create first onboarding tour for your new users.

 ![GuideChimp](https://raw.githubusercontent.com/Labs64/guidechimp/master/docs/img/guidechimp-logo-transparent.png "GuideChimp"){:class="blog-center"}